 Tel.
 0203 373 4381

-People with autism, their families and carers have set up an Autism and Asperger Syndrome Support Group which is concerned about the issues faced by people with Autism and Asperger syndrome and the support needed.
+People with autism, their families and carers have set up an Autism Support Group which is concerned about the issues faced by people with Autism, High Functioning Autism and the support needed.

-The group links into the Newham Autism Steering group, the Co-production Forum and other co-production networks in Newham.
+The group links into the Newham Autism Steering group, the Co-production Forum (A) and other Co-Production networks in Newham.

-If you are interested in joining the Autism and Asperger Syndrome Support Group or would like to know more about the work of the group, please contact:
+If you are interested in joining the Autism Support Group or would like to know more about the work of the group, please contact:

 Latifat Honey Sarfo